saswatinandan/CombineHarvester/ttH_htt/instructions/README_plotter.md

 Note: If you add processes to the datacards that are not in this list (eg ggH and qqH) you need to explicitly add on the above-mentioned places.

-IMPORTANT: you need to ssh with "ssh -XY" to that working, and let the canvases pop-up.
+*IMPORTANT*: you need to ssh with "ssh -XY" to that working, and let the canvases pop-up.
 With "ssh -XYC" the plotter maybe run faster.
 That is why we cannot now make that faster / as jobs / in screen right now.